-A stakeholder is any individual, a group of people or an organization who can affect or be affected positively or negatively by the project.
+A stakeholder is any individual, a group of people, or an organization that can affect or be affected positively or negatively by the project.

 Stakeholders are simply those who have a particular direct or indirect interest in a project or result.
 Remember, not all stakeholders have the same interest in the project.